Q: How did you come up with the idea for Hedgey-A and the Honey Bees?

-Q: What do you hope kids take away from this new book?
+Q: What do you hope kids take away from the book when it comes to the importance of bees--and the environment in general?

 Q: What are you working on now?